youiiiiin/youiiiiin/README.md

 - 👩‍🎓 MSc in Big Data and Business Analytics + BA in English & Business management.
 - 👩‍💼 ex Marketing & sales specialist, English teacher and interpreter
 - 🗣️ I speak Mandarin, Taiwanese, English, some German, and in French I can say pain au chocolat!
-- 🎙️ I host in a podcast about big data in real life, check it out [here](https://open.spotify.com/show/4BV6TbwNezNYt7zYeuujYm?si=6fa8acf4e05e4470)
+- 🎙️ I hosted in a podcast about big data in real life, check it out [here](https://open.spotify.com/show/4BV6TbwNezNYt7zYeuujYm?si=6fa8acf4e05e4470)
 - 💬 Ask me about marketing, Taiwan or do a podcast episode with me!
 - ⚡ Fun fact: I used to be in a band & plays!
 I love singing and acting.
 - 📫 You can reach me on Linkedin or by sending me an email: